urda/website/_posts/2011-09-02-using-powershell-to-delete-files-not-written-to-in-x-days.md

 }
 </pre>

 Like I said, really simple.
 You could schedule this to run as a task, or you could even re-write this script to act as a function within another PowerShell script.
 This script is well suited for purging files from a log folder, say **C:\dev\logs\** if the log files are created containing the current date in the file name (something-Year-Month-Day.log).
 This way, you will only have a month of log files at any given time.
-Once this script is set up, it is pretty much a &#8220;set it and forget it&#8221;.
+Once this script is set up, it is pretty much a "set it and forget it".